apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/tools/dataframe.md

-# DataFrameTool
+## DataFrameTool

 The `DataFrameTool` uses [nRo/DataFrame](https://github.com/nRo/DataFrame) to convert tabular data into a `DataFrame`.

-A `DataFrame` allows declartive filtering and transformation of tabular data, i.e. little code to write.
+A `DataFrame` allows declarative filtering and transformation of tabular data, i.e. less code to write.

 Currently the following sources are supported